Sasikala Pushpa: Legal case

 A 22 year old maid of Sasikala Pushpa on August 9, 2016, alleged that she and her sister suffered sexual harassment at the hands of Pushpa's husband Lingesvara Thilakan, her son, her mother who allegedly tortured them and also against pushpa of torture.
 The maid claimed that she was threatened to be killed if she told anybody about the sexual harassment and when she tried to escape from their house in Anna Nagar, they caught her and shaved her head.
 They claimed that they were fired in 2015 and ordered not to reveal anything that happened to them.
-The Pudukkottai All Women Police Station, registered a case against Sasikala Pushpa, and her family based on a complaint by the her maids.
+The Pudukkottai All Women Police Station, registered a case against Sasikala Pushpa, and her family based on a complaint by her maids.
 A temporary relief by the Delhi high court stating that her family members should not be arrested till August 22, was given to her husband and son on August 18.
 They filed a joint petition before the Madurai bench of the Madras high court seeking anticipatory bail and claimed it was an act of political vendetta.
 The maids withdrew their complaint in March 2017.